apache/kvrocks/docs/metadata-design.md

 the value of key we call it metadata here, it stored the metadata of hash key includes:

 - `flags` like the string, the field was used to tell which type of this key
-- `expire ` is same with string type, record the expire time
+- `expire ` is same as the string type, record the expire time
 - `version`  is used to accomplish fast delete when the number of sub keys/values grew bigger
 - `size` records the number sub of keys/values in this hash key